caiobran/mstables/README.md

 Instructions
 ------------

 From within the equiTable folder, execute file main.py with a Python interpreter to start the application.
-All .sqlite files created will be stored under db/.
+All .sqlite files created will be stored under db/. *(to be updated with step-by-step instructions)*

 This program should work as long as the structure of the responses do not change for the API's listed in input/api.json.